PRX/docs.prx.org/team/User-testing.md

 * Check any data is setup and makes sense, ideally use data the tester will find meaningful
 * Have team member roles assigned
 * Make sure the A/V setup is working
+* Prepare questions, scenarios to be tested, things to try, especially where tester feedback can help decide on the design

 ## Kicking off testing
 * Make sure the session is being recorded